dd32/td-gh-ex/readme.txt

 * by the CrestaProject team, https://crestaproject.com/

 == ABOUT Storto ==
 Storto is a simple and modern WordPress Theme useful for blog or personal page.
+Compatible with Gutenberg.

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 2.